 CLICK FOR THE PDF MAP of OMH SITE

-July 16 Whiskey Rebellion Day The Whiskey Rebellion was the most significant domestic disturbance until the Civil War.
-The Miller family’s involvement in this historic event is reviewed with the aid of three short skits, “Serving the Writ”, “The Women Speak” and “William Miller is Kentucky Bound” which will begin at 2:30 PM.
+July 15 Whiskey Rebellion Day The Whiskey Rebellion of 1794 was the most significant domestic disturbance until the Civil War.
+The Miller family’s involvement in this historic event is reviewed with the aid of three short skits, “Serving the Writ”, “The Women Speak” and “William Miller is Kentucky Bound”.
+Skits begin at 2:30 PM.
+The Miller’s original whiskey still is on display in the barn where the whiskey making process is discussed.

-October 15 Children’s Harvest Festival Children can try their hand at 18th century games and crafts such as tin punch, corn crafts, doll making, butter churning, writing with a quill, bobbing for apples, sack racing & more.
-You are encouraged to come early in order to experience all the activities.
+October 21 Children’s Harvest Festival Children can try their hand at 18th century games and crafts such as tin punch, corn crafts, doll making, butter churning, writing with a quill, bobbing for apples, sack racing & more.
+You are encouraged to come early in order to experience all the activities and take time to play in the giant leaf pile.

-November 5 (special time – 4:30-7:30 PM) An Evening at Mansfield In November of 1794, Federal troops were in the area, eager to arrest anyone who was suspected of participating in the past summer’s violence of the hated whiskey tax.
+November 4 (special time – 4:30-7:30 PM) Twilight at Mansfield In November of 1794, Federal troops were in the area, eager to arrest anyone who was suspected of participating in the past summer’s violence of the hated whiskey tax.
 Join the Miller family and their neighbors as they gather at Mansfield, the home of James Miller.
 This is the only day when you can see the Homestead illuminated by candlelight and cressets.
 Warm cider and cookies will be available in the barn.

-November 19 Giving Thanks on the Frontier The Miller family and their friends will gather to give thanks as a feast is prepared at the open hearth and bake oven.
-John McMillan, an 18th century Presbyterian minister who founded a number of churches in the area, will be on hand to conduct a short church service.
+November 18 Giving Thanks on the Frontier The Miller family and their friends will gather to give thanks as a feast is prepared at the open hearth and bake oven.
+A local minister will portray John McMillan, the 18th century Presbyterian minister who founded a number of churches in the area.
+A short Thanksgiving service will be held.

-December 3 Hogmanay This festive Scottish New Year’s Eve celebration shoos out the old and welcomes the new.
+December 2 Hogmanay This festive Scottish New Year’s Eve celebration shoos out the old and welcomes the new.
 Haggis will be prepared at the open hearth.
 Participate in Highland games and join the Scottish dancers in the barn.
+A program that includes the parade of and ode to the haggis, the resolution of debts and first-footing, will take place at 3:30 PM.